 Advice for treatment providers

-The advice for treatment contains detailed information in safely applying laser, IPL devices and light-emitting diode (LED) phototherapy, for non-surgical cosmetic outcomes.
+The contains detailed information in safely applying laser, IPL devices and light-emitting diode (LED) phototherapy, for non-surgical cosmetic outcomes.
 The advice covers a wide range of safety aspects including qualifications and training, client assessment, relevant standards and hazard management.
 This advice aims to provide guidance for achieving good practice in the delivery of light-based cosmetic treatments.

 Infection prevention and control for laser and IPL